johnjkenny/kvm_2_gcp/README.md

 `/var/log/startup-done.marker`.
 The deploy process will run an ansible playbook and use the ansible user to wait and check for the existence of the done flag.
 This is to ensure the deploy process has completely finished and the init ISO can be ejected, deleted, and the cdrom device removed from the instance.

+You will also have the ability to create custom images using the build command.
+More on that down on step 3.

 ```bash
 # Command Options: